unironi/Posture-fixer/README.md

 # Posture-fixer
 UNDER CONSTRUCTION

-Stops people from becoming old
+Meant to stop people from becoming old by detecting their posture and telling them how to fix it accordingly.